 Another wildlife youngster is the Young Walrus, also an edition of 950; measurements are 6″ x 9″ x 7″.

-It wouldn’t surprise me to learn that the Mountain Goats was probably the most technically challenging piece that the Burgues studio ever produced.
+It wouldn’t surprise me to learn that the American Wild Mountain Goats was probably the most technically challenging piece that the Burgues studio ever produced.
 It was an edition of only ten (no surprise there!) and was cited as being 16″ x 20″ x 15″.
 What does surprise me is that such an ambitious – and no doubt very expensive – sculpture was not designed with an accompanying wood base.
 A bit of sleuthing via Google turned up a 1974 newspaper interview mentioning that Dr. Burgues “recently returned from a two-week field trip during which he made an intensive study of the wild mountain goats found in Glacier National Park in Montana.
 The animal will be the next subject in his current endangered-species series.”
 Based on the date of the article, it’s likely that the sculpture was issued at retail a few years later.
 The one pictured above is #3 of the edition of ten.
+It also would not surprise me to learn that it was the most expensive Burgues piece, because a 1979 price list shows it at $10,000.
+Burgues pieces are typically on the heavy side and so this one must also have been a challenge to lift!

 I have been unable to determine exactly when the Burgues studio closed, but it was definitely still operating in the mid 1980s.
 It seems likely that the same economic conditions that were beginning to affect the overall art porcelain market at that time would have put the most and earliest pressure on the smaller studios such as theirs, so my guess is that it would probably not have survived into the 1990s.
 Dr. Burgues died on June 22, 2002 at the age of 95; oddly there is no obituary available online or any notation of the disposition of the studio.